BerendKemper/task-clock/README.md

 <h3>taskClock.done</h3>
 Readable property thast indicates whether taskClock is finishing or has stopped.
 <h3>taskClock.DateModel</h3>
 Readable property for internal purposes.
-Developers may configure a getter to return a self implemented Date model and this model must be extended from JavaScript's native <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date">Date</a> class because internal metods from this class will be invoked.
+Developers may configure a getter to return a self implemented Date model and this model must be extended from JavaScript's native <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date">Date</a> class because internal <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date">Date</a> metods will be invoked.
 Below are examples with DateModel getter to be set to <a href="https://www.npmjs.com/package/locale-timezone-date">LocaleTimezoneDate</a>.
 <h2>Examples</h2>

 ```javascript